 When you have an idea, the deadline for filing a provisional patent application depends on when you release it publicly.
 Releasing an idea publicly includes writing about it or publishing photos.
 You may also go to a trade show to look for investors, and this counts as a public release.
 If you never show the concept, you can wait as long as you want.
 You do run the risk of someone else coming up with the idea in the meantime, though.

 Once you show the idea to the public, you have one year to submit either patent application.
-If you don't submit it in that time, you lose the chance to ever do so.
+If you don't submit it at that time, you lose the chance to ever do so.

 Upon filing a provisional patent application, you have 12 months to file a non-provisional application.
 One year after the date you file, your provisional patent application expires.